Psionic-labs/Agent-Casuality/docs/implementation-plan.md

    time the way section 30.8 explicitly warns about.

-**Acceptance criteria.** `provenance A3.output.approve` against the real system returns the same two exact edges the fixture already predicts.
+**Acceptance criteria.** `provenance A3.output.approve` against the real system returns the same two exact edges the fixture already predicts and labels them as inputs to the decision.
 Then, separately, trace `B2.args.query` and confirm it correctly returns one coarse edge and stops, since that value came from an LLM call in `B1`.

 **Owner.** Whoever finishes their primary phase first, most naturally you, since it plugs directly into the schema you already own.